Akari Nibu: Other ventures

+2025–present: Solo career

+In April 2025, after departing from Hinatazaka46, Nibu launched her official website and YouTube channel, primarily focused on gaming.

 Personal life

 Nibu is a fan of Aimyon.
 She has attended Aimyon's concert and received a signed album from her.

 Discography

-Nibu has participated in all Hinatazaka46 title songs.
+Nibu has participated in all Hinatazaka46 title songs and was the center (lead performer) for their ninth single, "One Choice".
 Other notable appearances include: